- CLASS: Mammalia (Mammals)

 At the San Diego Zoo, our pygmy hippos are fed a super high-fiber pellet, a bit of hay, and greens.

 When pygmy hippo cows are ready to breed, there is usually a bull waiting nearby.
-The animals are known to mate in the water or on land.
-The breeding season in the wild is unknown, but normally one calf is born after a gestation period of six to seven months.
+Pygmy hippos may mate in the water or on land.
+The breeding season is unknown, but normally one calf is born after a gestation period of six to seven months.
 Although common hippos give birth underwater, pygmy hippo calves are born on land.
 For the first few weeks, the mother tucks the calf, which looks like a large piggy bank, away in the bushes while she feeds, because the baby cannot walk well.
 The calf grows quickly, and at 5 months of age is already about 10 times its birth weight.

 Although they are able to make noises—from a low grunt to a high-pitched squeak—pygmy hippos are usually silent.
 Body language is important in hippo culture.
 Signs of submission include lying prone and urinating while slowly wagging the tail.
 If alarmed, the hippo releases its breath with a loud huff.

-Known to be found only in four countries in West Africa, pygmy hippos are now classified as endangered, with possibly less than 3,000 individuals remaining in the wild.
+Known to be found only in four countries in West Africa, pygmy hippos are now classified as endangered, with possibly less than 3,000 individuals remaining in their native habitat.
 The forests that shelter them are being cut down or burned away, and the rivers where they swim are now polluted by humans.
-These shy animals are also hunted for their meat in logged areas.
-Fortunately, pygmy hippos breed well in zoos; however, more protection is needed for the wild populations so that they will not vanish altogether.
+In logged areas, humans hunt them for their meat.
+Fortunately, pygmy hippos breed well in zoos; however, more protection is needed, so that pygmy hippos will not vanish from their native habitats.